 • Two nights of swag camping at Arkaba's eco-camps and both the first and final night at Arkaba Homestead

-• Full board including breakfast, lunch, dinner, trail snacks, beverages & local South Australian wine
+• Full board including breakfast, lunch, dinner, trail snacks, beverages and local South Australian wine

 3Location & Access